gitbls/RPiVNCHowTo/README.md

 If you are using make-systemd-xvnc you can easily create all the socket/service pairs.
 When you create them manually, if additional VNC resolutions are needed, copy the xvnc0* files to, for instance, xvnc1.socket and xvnc<span>1@.</span>service.
 Then, sudo Edit the .socket file to change the socket number (increase by 1 from the previous), and sudo Edit the .service file to change the resolution.
 After the files are appropriately updated, issue the above sudo systemctl daemon-reload/start/enable command sequence for the new socket.

 make-systemd-xvnc looks for existing socket/service pair files, and if found will ask if you want to replace or create additional pairs.
 Newly-create pairs are numbered following the last xvnc socket/service pair file.

+## What about using this remotely?
+Is it secure?

+The VNC protocol by itself is insecure, so you shouldn't use it over insecure networks, such as the internet, without taking precautions.
+With the solution documented here you need to use a VPN or similar solution (ssh, meet-in-the middle, etc) to ensure a secure connection.
+As an aside, I assume that RealVNC's Cloud Connections use an enhnaced VNC protocol to ensure high security.

 ## How does this work?